duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 3. What are some risks of drone flight?
 How could people get hurt with the robot?

-4. Do you need to register your drone?

-5. When do you need to report an accident to the FAA?
+4. When do you need to report an accident to the FAA?

 ## Flying at Home (10 points)